spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 The Signal space (SigSpace)
 ---------------------------------------

-We often want to transform the signal wich is wrapped in the other type.
+We often want to transform the signal which is wrapped in the other type.
 It can be a monophonic signal.
 If it's just a pure `Sig` then it's not that difficult.
-We can apply a function and get the ouptut.
+We can apply a function and get the output.
 But what if the signal is stereo or what if it's wrapped in the `SE`.
 But it has a signal(s) that we want to process.
 We can use different combinations of the function `fmap`.
 But there is